Accurate identification of communication between multiple interacting neural populations: Models

 \subsection{Multi-Region LFADS (MR-LFADS)}

-\textbf{Reconstruction validation.} During training, we held out $10\%$ of the neurons in each real or synthetic brain region, and we used the activity of these held-out neurons to evaluate model fit.
-A separate linear decoder is trained \textit{post hoc} to predict held-out neural activity from the inferred factors.
-Importantly, this decoder is not trained end-to-end with \mrlfads, ensuring that held-out neurons do not influence model learning.
-Fit quality is quantified using the $R^2$ score between predicted and actual held-out activity.
+\textbf{Reconstruction validation.} During training, we held out $10\%$ of the neurons in each real or synthetic brain region for validation.
+After training \mrlfads, we fit a separate linear decoder \textit{post hoc} on the training trials, regressing the inferred factors onto the held-out neurons’ activity.
+Since the decoder is not trained end-to-end with \mrlfads, held-out neurons do not influence model fitting.
+Goodness of fit is reported as the $R^2$ between predicted and observed held-out-neuron activity on validation trials.

 \textbf{KL penalty.} A critical hyperparameter during training is the scale of the KL penalty.
 The KL penalty coefficient for the inferred inputs, $\klweight{u}$, is always set higher than that for communication, $\klweight{m}$, an implicit assumption that encourages the network to prioritize learning information via communication channels whenever possible.
 The timing of when KL penalties are introduced also impacts results, though to a lesser extent.
 The schedule we found to work well begins with an initial stage where no KL penalty is applied, allowing the model to overfit to the data.
 Next, the penalty for inferred inputs is introduced, discouraging the model's reliance on these inputs.
 Finally, the penalty for communication is added, limiting the model from learning excessive information through communication channels.